Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 Texas’s Economic Nexus Standard

 Under current Texas law, economic nexus took effect in 2019 and uses a $500,000 receipts-only threshold with no separate transaction-count trigger.
 That is the current baseline remote-seller rule.
-Under the TPTRP constitutional amendment and implementing legislation, that standard is changed to a $100,000 Texas-receipts economic nexus floor so that out-of-state and foreign sellers with meaningful Texas market activity are brought into the collection obligation earlier and more consistently with the post-Wayfair approach used in many states.
+Under the completed TPTRP constitutional amendment (Article VIII, Section 1-q) and the completed Act, that standard is changed to a $100,000 Texas-receipts or 200 separate-transaction economic nexus floor — either threshold is independently sufficient to establish substantial nexus — so that out-of-state and foreign sellers with meaningful Texas market activity are brought into the collection obligation earlier and more consistently with the post-Wayfair approach used in many states.
+The constitutional amendment fixes both thresholds as a floor: the Legislature may lower either by general law but may not raise either above $100,000 or 200 transactions without a further constitutional amendment approved by Texas voters.

 Reference Table